Bachelor Father (American TV series): Production notes

 Bachelor Father was filmed at Revue Studios.
 It was primarily sponsored by American Tobacco (Tareyton cigarettes) and American Home Products Corporation (Anacin, Dristan and Chef Boyardee) throughout its original run.
 The series was produced by Forsythe's "Bachelor Productions" in association with MCA's Revue Studios.
 Bachelor Father pilot and broadcast season were produced by Harry Ackerman, who left Revue/MCA after the first season to produce other sitcoms like Hazel, Bewitched and I Dream of Jeannie for Screen Gems/Columbia.
 He was later replaced by Everett Freeman for the rest of the show's run.

 Syndication

 Reruns of Bachelor Father were syndicated on the Retro Television Network until October 2011.
 The show then began airing on Antenna TV but has remained off schedule from January 2015 to January 2022 until it was brought back later that month.
-As of September 2024, they are airing two episodes every weekend at 11:00 a.m. & 11:30 a.m.
-EST.
+As of January 26, they have since removed the show from their lineup again.